nathanael-fijalkow/games_book/_sources/5_MDP/notations.md

 The situation is more complex for quantitative objectives.
 As shown in the previous chapter, when working with quantitative objectives, the set of colours $\colours$ is typically the set of real numbers (or a subset thereof), and the quantitative objective is given by an aggregating function $\quantObj\colon \colours^\omega \rightarrow \R$, which can be extended into a function $\quantObjExt\colon \edges^\omega \rightarrow \R $ by putting $ \quantObjExt(\play) = \quantObj( \colouring(\play_0)\colouring(\play_1)\cdots) $.

+%objective in the game setting was given by a function

 In the MDP setting, we
 require that $\quantObjExt$ is $\sigmaAlg_{\mdp}$-measurable, which means that for each $x\in \R$ the set $\{\pi\in \edges^\omega\mid